 Lower Elementary with three classrooms

-Activities building with four toddler classrooms, one infant classroom, an after care room, offices, and a gymnasium
+Activities building with three toddler classrooms, a gross motor room, after care rooms, offices, and a gymnasium

 Fine arts building with a fixed seat auditorium, art room, music room, and band room.

-Administration building with administrative offices, classrooms, and science labs for the Upper Elementary and Middle School.
+Administration building with administrative offices, classrooms, and science labs for the Upper Elementary, Middle School and High School.

 Each student benefits from the co-teacher model.
 Co-teachers work together with students to form a community in which everybody shares responsibility, is respectful, is accountable, is kind, and is caring.
 The co-teacher model permits teachers to take charge of different core areas, provides an available teacher when the other teacher is making material presentations, allows for more consistency in the classroom, and encourages collegial sharing of experience.